k8shell-io/docs/overview.md

-## Benefits of K8shell
+# Overview

+K8shell is your streamlined entry point to Kubernetes, offering standard access interfaces through established protocols.
+With K8shell, you do not need to install or configure extra tools or plugins on your machines.
+Whether you are using familiar IDEs such as VSCode or IntelliJ, command-line utilities, or other standard tools, K8shell provides seamless access to your Kubernetes resources.
+This is possible because K8shell implements the access just by using standard OpenSSH protocol—a widely used standard for accessing remote environments.
+K8shell also provides full control over dynamic resource provisioning, managing computing resources, and efficient storage allocation within your Kubernetes cluster.
+Additionally, K8shell allows you to control who, where, how, and when resources are accessed: all without requiring extra tools or specialized knowledge from your team—end-users of your Kubernetes resources.

-K8shell offers a range of benefits that can significantly enhance your Kubernetes adoption and improve your application development, security, and IT operations.
-Here are some key benefits of using k8shell services:
+Beyond its core capabilities, k8shell offers a range of benefits that can significantly enhance your Kubernetes adoption and improve your application development, security, and IT operations.

 ### Development Acceleration